miamirunning/recipe-chatbot-langsmith/homeworks/hw1/readme.md

 Your main task is to get the repo to a starting point for Lesson 2.

 1.  **Write an Effective System Prompt**:
-    *   Open `backend/utils.py` and locate the `SYSTEM_PROMPT` constant.
+    *   After following the setup instructions in the main readme, start the chatbot with `uvicorn backend.main:app --reload`.
+Make sure you've set the required environment variables!
+    *   Ask the chatbot for a food recipe (e.g. `Give me a recipe for chicken and waffles.`).
+    *   Navigate to [LangSmith](https://smith.langchain.com).
+If you've set the proper environment variables, you should see a populated trace!
+    *   You should see a top-level `recipe-chatbot` run and a nested `LiteLLM` run.
+Click the `LiteLLM` run and click `Playground` in the top right to open the run in the LangSmith playground.
+    *   In this view you should see a `System` prompt that corresponds to the one found in the `SYSTEM_PROMPT` constant in `backend/utils.py`.
 Currently, it's a naive placeholder.
+    *   Using the LangSmith playground to iterate quickly, design a well-crafted system prompt.
+You can press the magic wand icon next to the system message to get an LLM-assisted [Canvas-like](https://openai.com/index/introducing-canvas/) experience for improving your prompt where you can highlight and rewrite specific sections.
-    *   Replace it with a well-crafted system prompt.
-Some things to think about:
+    *   Some things to think about:
         *   **Define the Bot's Role & Objective**: Clearly state what the bot is. (e.g., "You are a friendly and creative culinary assistant specializing in suggesting easy-to-follow recipes.")
         *   **Instructions & Response Rules**: Be specific.
             *   What should it *always* do? (e.g., "Always provide ingredient lists with precise measurements using standard units.", "Always include clear, step-by-step instructions.")